jafudi/flexpair-website/index.md

 Let's make an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds🤓 who work from y locations in z (personal) time zones.
 You: 😵‍💫 We: 🤗 Don't despair!

-With over 8 years of experience on data science focused consulting projects, we understand that the success of those projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.
+Having over 8 years of experience on data science focused consulting projects under our belts, we understand that the success of those projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.

 ## ✅ Consistency